maltaweel/ImageComparison/READ.md

 **ImageComparison**

-ImageComparison is a small Python 3 application used to compare different images, of any size, using locality sensitivity hashing (LSH).
+ImageComparison is a small Python 3 application used to compare different images, of any size, using locality sensitive hashing (LSH).
 Other algorithms, including mean square error and structural similarity.
 The following describes the key modules, packages, and data utilised in this work.

 _Python Libraries Used_